Slate5/syscall_intercept/README.md

 # syscall\_intercept

-A userspace library for intercepting syscalls on the RISC-V architecture.
+A user space library for intercepting syscalls on the RISC-V architecture.

 # Dependencies